 He takes Beth to the roof where all the vegetables for their meals are grown.
 He shows her that the city is desolate.
 That the city was bombed in a possible attempt to contain the virus when it first broke out.
 The city is nothing but zombies.
 Dawn and her group had saved whoever had survived and the payback system was born.

 The doctor has Beth give the last patient they had helped 75 mg of Clozapine.
 Immediately after Beth gives the patient the drug, he begins to have seizures and flatlines.
 Noah takes the fall when Dawn comes in to investigate.
 He claims that he must have removed a ventilator by accident.
 Dawn and Gormon escort him into another room and beat him into next Tuesday.
 Once again, what is the point of violence when someone commits a mistake?

 Rule#3 Punish those who commit mistakes.

 But it wasn’t Noah’s mistake.
 The man began to seize after he received his medication.
-But the doctor now claims that he never told Beth to use Clozapine, but Clonzapine (or something).
+But the doctor now claims that he never told Beth to use Clozapine.
+He supposedly told her to use something else that sounds similar.
 Too much of a coincidence to be just a coincidence.
 And what about punishing the cop that can’t keep his hands to himself?
 Where is the justice there?